juliaguida/oystercard/sequence/onsite/day_one_hybrid.md

 ### Morning

 The building will be opened by the operations team at 09:00.
-When you arrive, please go first at the reception on the 1st floor - our receptionist will check your negative Covid test and your temperature.
+When you arrive, please go first at the reception on the 1st floor - our receptionist will check your negative COVID test and your temperature.
 You'll then be able to go on the 2nd floor.

 If you arrive early please wait in the 2nd Floor Kitchen.
 Please bring your breakfast in case you don't have it at home.
 Your coach will arrive around that time.
 Please ask them any questions you have about the course.